 I cherish this experience because it taught me a lot about film.
 It felt like the perfect twist, one which needed nearly 30 years of prep.
 It wasn’t that the film ended in an unexpected way, it’s that the film ended by dismantling our expectations of that ending.
 What we assumed was the established narrative turned out to be wrong, which meant the viewer had to reconcile their memory of the scene with what they were now watching.
 Nothing felt safe, and not just because none of the characters survive.
 The narrative which we were already familiar with doesn’t survive.

 I find these two potential endings, the original and the theatrical, particularly interesting because the film’s antagonist is a multi-figure, one being spread across multiple bodies.
 This emphasis on the multi thus appears in the film’s literal format, where you never know which ending you might get.
 Just like Audrey II, the film is hydra-like, multi-headed and resilient.

 Original Vs Theatrical

 Seymour realizes the same thing in the theatrical cut, but this time Audrey survives, and he successfully kills Audrey II.
-These endings leave radically different impressions, as the original suggests that it is too late, and that humanity was doomed the day the plant arrived, while the theatrical argues that evil can always be defeated and that the meek can overcome adversity.
+These endings leave radically different impressions, as the original suggests that it is too late, and that humanity was doomed the day the plant arrived, while the theatrical argues that evil can always be defeated and that the meek can overcome both themselves and adversity.
 Personally, I find the original more compelling, and that is mainly because of what Audrey II represents.

 “Look, you’re a plant, an inanimate object-”